-Point Loma Lighthouse Rennovation
+Point Loma Lighthouse Renovation

 The Point Loma Lighthouse restoration is complete!!!